kdroukman/o11y-lambda-lab/README.md

 2. Can you identify where OpenTelemetry instrumentation is being set up?
 3. Can you determine which instrumentation information is being provided by the Environment Variables?

+You should see the Splunk OpenTelemetry Lambda layer being added to each fuction.
+You can see the relevant layers and version for each region here: https://github.com/signalfx/lambda-layer-versions/blob/main/splunk-apm/splunk-apm.md

 ```
 cat handler.js
 ```